What is this stage of local plan making

 The next stage

 All comments (representations) made during the publication stage are collected and recorded by the planning authority so they can be considered during the Examination stage.
-The responses to the publication draft local plan, the revised local plan and other supporting documents are ‘submitted’ to the Secretary of State for Communities and Local Government, who then appoints a planning inspector to conduct the independent examination.
+The responses to the publication draft local plan, the revised local plan and other supporting documents are ‘submitted’ to the Secretary of State for Levelling Up, Housing and Communities, who then appoints a planning inspector to conduct the independent examination.
 The submission stage triggers the examination process and once an inspector is appointed the examination follows set procedures and timescales.